 How do you tell a toddler about a new baby?
 There isn’t a great track record of older siblings welcoming new babies into my family.
 When I was born, my big brother went into such a state of denial that he used to paint pictures that consisted of solid lines of black paint.
 To be fair, I think this only lasted a few weeks, as he quickly realised the playing / fighting potential of a younger sister.

 Eliza’s only two, but I think toddlers understand an awful lot more than you’d think.
 So as it was a topic we’d all be talking about a lot, we wanted the new baby to be something that she was always aware of, and not a big “Surprise!
 Look what this is in your old cot” nine months later.

-So how do you make sure your precious first born is aware that they’re no longer going to be the absolute centre of your universe?
+So how did you tell a toddler about a new baby?
+How did you make sure your precious first born is aware that they’re no longer going to be the absolute centre of your universe?
 What are some good adjustment ideas?
 Tell this second child your tips please – apart from keeping her away from the black paint…